MegaRedHand/network-simulator/README.md

 - **IP Address**: The IP address of the host.
 This is always visible.
 - **Connect Device Button**: This button allows you to connect the host to another device.
 First press the Connect Device button and then click on the device you want to connect to.
 This will create an edge between the two devices.
 You can only connect devices if the host and the other device have free interfaces.
 This button has a keyboard shortcut.
-Pressing **C** and then clicking on another device will also connect the devices, if they have free interfaces. (?)
+Pressing **C** and then clicking on another device will also connect the devices, if they have free interfaces.
+TODO: Completar el manejo de interfaces del host

 - **Delete Device Button**: This button allows you to delete the host from the network.
 This will also delete all edges connected to this host.
 - **Program Runner Section**: This section includes a dropdown to select a program and a second button to start the program after selecting the program inputs.
 - **ARP Table**: This table shows the translation of the different IP Adresses translations into MAC Adresses.
-It also allows to edit and refresh these translations. (?)
+It also allows to edit and refresh these translations.

 #### Host Hover